orbitalquark/gtdialog/doc/02_Usage.md

 * `‑‑with‑file` _file_: Start the file select window with `file` already selected.
 By default no file will be selected. _This must be used with_ `--with-directory`.
 It should be the filename of a file within the directory.
+* `--no-utf8`: Do not convert filenames to UTF-8.
+By default filenames are converted to UTF-8.
+This option has no effect on GTK.

 Return: